How to Fix the Excel Cursor That Changed to a Plus Sign (Quick Solution)

 How to Change Cursor Types in Excel

-• In the third step, hover the cursor on any side of a selected group of cells.
+• Hover the cursor on any side of a selected group of cells.
 The cursor will change into a white arrow with a smaller 4-headed arrow.

 • We use this cursor to edit the cell contents in the formula bar.

-• Again, put the cursor on any toolbar or option.
-This time it will change into a regular Windows pointer.
+• Place the cursor on any toolbar or option.
+It will change into a regular Windows pointer.

-• Use this pointer to select the options and tabs in the ribbon.
+• Used to select options and tabs in the ribbon.

 How to Change Cursor Movement Direction in Excel

 In Excel, the selection generally moves down after pressing Enter.
-But following a few steps, we can change the cursor movement direction very easily.
-Let’s observe the steps below to learn the trick.
+Following a few steps, we can change the cursor’s movement direction.

-• In the Excel Options window, select Advanced.
+• In the Excel Options window, choose Advanced.

 Download Practice Book